MicrosoftDocs/security/zero-trust/visibility-automation-orchestration.md

 #### Link Microsoft data connectors and relevant third-party products to Azure Sentinel

-In order to gain visibility into the incidents that result from deploying a Zero Trust model, it is important to connect MTP, other Microsoft data connectors, and relevant third party products to [Azure Sentinel](https://azure.microsoft.com/services/azure-sentinel/) in order to provide a centralized platform for incident investigation and response.
+In order to gain visibility into the incidents that result from deploying a Zero Trust model, it is important to connect Microsoft 365 Defender, other Microsoft data connectors, and relevant third party products to [Azure Sentinel](https://azure.microsoft.com/services/azure-sentinel/) in order to provide a centralized platform for incident investigation and response.

 As part of the data connection process, relevant analytics can be enabled to trigger incidents and workbooks can be created for a graphical representation of the data over time.